Sons of Iraq: Overview

-The movement started among Sunni tribes in Anbar Province in 2005 to become an ad hoc armed force across the country in less than a year.
+The movement started among Sunni tribes in Al Anbar governorate in 2005 to become an ad hoc armed force across the country in less than a year.

 The Awakening fighters in Iraq were credited by many independent analysts with reducing levels of violence in the areas in which they operated; however, the rapid growth of the groups, whose salaries were initially paid for completely by the US military, also led to concerns about allegations of some members' past activities fighting against coalition forces and concerns of infiltration by al-Qaeda.
 Iraqi Prime Minister Nouri al-Maliki warned that the US-armed 'concerned local citizens' were an armed Sunni opposition in the making, and argued that such groups should be under the command of the Iraqi Army or police.

 In 2009, Iraqi Defense Ministry disbanded the Sunni Awakening groups so they would not become a separate military force.
 Later that year, some Awakening groups threatened to set the streets ablaze and "start a tribal war" after not doing well in elections.